 - Can you focus on safety and security, rather than threat and risk?
 Providing a cocoon of trust and supporting employees.
 With stress levels among staff rising especially through the challenges of working from home during the pandemic, for example, staff are potentially at greater risk to cybercrime.
 The criminals are getting smarter, the risks look more realistic, or are more well thought out.

 - Focus on facts rather than suggestive threat.
 Explain with case studies – how other companies have addressed the issues and positive results.

 - The hacker persona, that we mentioned at the beginning and other imagery – is it getting your message across?
 Can you make it more real rather than a fictional character?
 Or, give it character that makes it real and engages the business audience?

-In conclusion, when considering cyber security marketing, there are some key steps and considerations to make:
+In conclusion, when considering your cyber security marketing strategy, there are some key steps and considerations to make:

 - In a crowded cyber security market, when everyone is playing on the threats, it is crucial to differentiate your solution and demonstrate its unique selling points and benefits.

 - The specific features and benefits of your solution need to be mapped to the persona and tone of voice of your visuals and messaging.

 - Make sure you have the right content for each stage of the buyer’s journey and different personas involved.

 - Getting the right balance in your cyber security messaging will depend on the area of security you are involved in – whether you are a vendor, channel partner, security consultant, or if cyber security is only just part of what you have to offer.

 - Demonstrate the unique value of your cyber security solution and business benefits, and provide potential customers with valuable information at every stage of their journey, to secure trust in your solution and bring sales opportunities.